 About the Libraries

 The University of Mississippi Libraries includes the John Davis Williams Library (191,261 sq ft), the Science Library (10,890 sq ft) which is housed in the Thad Cochran Natural Products Center, and an Annex building (15,200 sq ft), housing the Modern Political Archives and low use materials, which is located across the street from the Science Library.
 The Williams Library and the Science Library are open to the public while the Annex is closed to the public; materials are retrieved for users.
 The Williams Library is the general library for the University community, and houses the main collection of books, periodicals, microforms, manuscripts, government publications, audio visual materials, and maps.
-The three library facilities hold 1,725,944 books and 41,257 periodical titles.
-The Libraries also provide access to over 460 electronic databases and 90,460 electronic journals and 304,866 electronic books.
+The libraries have 3,489,100 total volumes, 2,335,365 electronic resources, and 3,714,101 unique titles.

 The addition of a Starbucks coffee shop and soft seating to the Williams Library has improved how the users view the Library as a place.
-Over 150 public workstations are available in the libraries.
+Public computers are available in the libraries.
 In addition, both the Williams Library and the Science Library offer free wireless access.
-The Libraries include eight staffed service points, and they are open 192 hours/week during the regular semesters, and they offer 24/7 service for finals, the last three weeks of each regular semester.
-In addition to traditional circulation and reference service, the Libraries also offer email and chat reference service.
+The Libraries are open 80.5 hours/week during the regular semesters.
+The Libraries also offer in-person, email, chat and virtual reference service.

 The Science Library

-The Science Library in the Thad Cochran National Center for Natural Products Research Building serves primarily students and faculty in the School of Pharmacy and the Department of Chemistry.
-The Library holds more than 65,108 volumes and receives approximately 458 journals devoted to pharmacy, chemistry and related science reference materials.
-Circulation, interlibrary loan, reference and instruction are offered at the Science Library.
+The Science Library in the Thad Cochran National Center for Natural Products Research Building serves primarily students and faculty in the School of Pharmacy, Department of Chemistry and Biochemistry and the Natural Products Center.
+The Library holds more than 65,000 volumes and includes three group study rooms and 7 computers.
+One librarian and two full-time staff are available to help users with research, interlibrary loan, and general library questions.
+Services available include research support, interlibrary loan, circulation, class reserves, and scanning.

 For more information, please Contact Us